Pink tax

 The pink tax refers to the tendency for products marketed specifically toward women to be more expensive than those marketed toward men.
-This phenomenon is often attributed to gender-based price discrimination, whose name stems from the observation that many of the affected products are pink.
+This phenomenon is often attributed to gender-based price discrimination, however research shows that the primary cause is women sorting into goods with higher marginal costs.
+The name stems from the observation that many of the affected products are pink.

 Background

 A 2015 study by the New York City Department of Consumer Affairs on the cost of being a female consumer concluded that women's products are typically more expensive than men's without reasonable cause.
 It concluded that products marketed specifically toward women cost on average 7% more than products marketed toward men.
 This discrepancy applies to apparel, toys, and healthcare products, among other things.
 In the toy sector, girls' toys cost on average 7% more than boys' toys.
 The study showed a side-by-side comparison of a Radio Flyer scooter where the red scooter costs $24.99 and a pink scooter, identical in all ways but color, costs $49.
 In children's apparel, girls' clothes were 4% more expensive than boys'.
 Women's clothing was 8% more expensive than men's clothing.
 The largest discrepancy came to personal care/hygiene products, where women's products cost 13% more than men's.